micmejia/bible-dump/NKJV/Luke/Luke 10.md

 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.

 ###### 20
-Nevertheless do not rejoice in this, that the spirits are subject to you, but [^f]rather rejoice because your names are written in heaven." ## Jesus Rejoices in the Spirit
+Nevertheless do not rejoice in this, that the spirits are subject to you, but rather rejoice because your names are written in heaven." ## Jesus Rejoices in the Spirit

 ###### 21
 In that hour Jesus rejoiced in the Spirit and said, "I thank You, Father, Lord of heaven and earth, that You have hidden these things from _the_ wise and prudent and revealed them to babes.
 Even so, Father, for so it seemed good in Your sight.

 ###### 22
-All[^g] things have been delivered to Me by My Father, and no one knows who the Son is except the Father, and who the Father is except the Son, and _the one_ to whom the Son wills to reveal _Him._"
+All things have been delivered to Me by My Father, and no one knows who the Son is except the Father, and who the Father is except the Son, and _the one_ to whom the Son wills to reveal _Him._"

 ###### 23
 Then He turned to _His_ disciples and said privately, "Blessed _are_ the eyes which see the things you see;